Taylor Gray (soccer)

-Taylor Gray (born January 28, 1998) is an American soccer player who plays for Tormenta FC in USL League One.
+Taylor Gray (born January 28, 1998) is an American professional soccer player who plays for USL League One club FC Naples.

 Early life

 Gray played youth soccer with the D.C.
 United Academy.

 College career

 In 2016, Gray began attending Lees–McRae College, where he played for the men's soccer team.
 He made his collegiate debut and recorded his first assist on September 1, 2016, against the Anderson Trojans.
 He scored his first collegiate goal on October 12, 2016, against the Catawba Indians.

 In 2018, he began attending Reinhardt University, where he played for the men's soccer team.
 In 2018, he was named to the All-Appalachian Athletic Conference Second Team, after scoring five goals and adding three assists.
 In 2019, after scoring seven goals and adding seven assists during his senior season, he was named to the All-Appalachian Athletic Conference Second Team and was named the team's Offensive Player of the Year.